What hiring managers actually look for

 Apply to BPO companies with training programs

 Concentrix, TTEC, Teleperformance, and Alorica hire thousands of entry-level agents annually with 2-4 weeks of paid training.
-These companies do not require prior call center experience and are a proven path to building your metrics.
+They do not require prior call center experience and are a proven path to building your CSAT, FCR, and AHT metrics.

 Frequently asked questions

-What is a good average handle time to put on my resume?
+What is a good average handle time (AHT) to put on my resume?

-Should I list inbound and outbound experience separately?
+Should I list inbound and outbound call handling separately?

 Yes, if you have both.
 Inbound and outbound are different skill sets.
-Inbound focuses on resolution and satisfaction.
-Outbound focuses on conversion, collections, or lead generation.
-Separating them shows range and clarity.
+Inbound call handling focuses on First-Call Resolution and Customer Satisfaction (CSAT).
+Outbound focuses on conversion, collections, or lead generation and is measured by contact and conversion rates.
+Separating them shows range and lets a workforce planner match you to the right queue.

 How do I describe collections experience without sounding aggressive?